boeckmann/asm6502/README.md

 addressing mode combinations.

-But the small size also comes with some compromises: macros and conditional assembly are not supported, but may be implemented in the future.
+But the small size also comes with some compromises: macros and conditional assembly are not supported.
+This may be implemented in the future.

 ## Example
 The following example implements a hello world program for the Commodore C64.